David Evans

 Courses

-My research group's current work focuses mainly on understanding and improving the trustworthiness of machine learning when used in adversarial contexts, including both privacy (what can adversaries learn about private training data from interacting with a trained model) and security (what can adversaries do to cause a model to misbehave in targeted ways).
-Other areas of recent interest include secure multi-party computation (including Obliv-C), and web security.
+My research group's current work focuses mainly on understanding and improving the trustworthiness of machine learning when used in adversarial contexts, including privacy (what can adversaries learn about private training data from interacting with a trained model), security (what can adversaries do to cause a model to misbehave in targeted ways), and other properties we may wish to audit models for such as fairness.
+Other areas of recent interest include secure multi-party computation.

-In Spring 2024, I am teaching cs1010: Computing for Future Leaders and Citizens.
-Recently I have taught Risks and Benefits of Generative AI and LLMs (Fall 2023), cs3102: Theory of Computation (co-taught with Mohammad Mahmoody in Spring 2023, and co-taught with Nathan Brunelle in Fall 2021, Fall 2020, and Fall 2019), cs4501: Computational Biology / Biological Computing (a new course I developed to learn about interesting things going on in biology, taught in Spring 2022 and Spring 2023), Everyday Ethics and Quotidian Quandries for Computer Scientists (Spring 2021), and Markets, Mechanisms, and Machines (a joint Economics and Computer Science course, co-taught with Denis Nekipelov).
+In Spring 2025, I am teaching cs2120: Discrete Mathematics and Theory 1 with Aidan San.
+In Spring 2024, I taught cs1010: Computing for Future Leaders and Global Citizens, a course on big ideas in computing for non-majors.
+Other courses I have taught recently include a graduate-level seminar on the Evaluation Crisis in Computer Science (Fall 2024), Risks and Benefits of Generative AI and LLMs (Fall 2023), cs3102: Theory of Computation, and cs4501: Computational Biology / Biological Computing (a new course I developed to learn about interesting things going on in biology).
 For earlier courses, see my Courses page.

 I have written two introductory computer science books, both of which are available as free downloads under a Creative Commons license, and as nicely printed color versions from Amazon.com: